 Child Care: a valuable tool for community growth

 The child care crisis in Iowa is not just a concern for parents and employers - it impacts the entire community.
-As you work to expand or create new buisnesses, key factors like available housing, sufficient roads and infrastructure must be part of your economic development strategy.
+As you work to expand or create new businesses, key factors like available housing, sufficient roads, and infrastructure must be part of your economic development strategy.
 But one crucial element is often overlooked: child care.

 Child care is essential community infrastructure - just like housing and roads.
-It plays a pivotal role in fostering economic growth, creating opportunities for wrokforce development, and building a sustainable future for all.
-By priortizing child care, communities can attract businesses, support families and cultivate a strong reliable workforce.
+It plays a pivotal role in fostering economic growth, creating opportunities for workforce development, and building a sustainable future for all.
+By prioritizing child care, communities can attract businesses, support families, and cultivate a strong, reliable workforce.

 Investing in child care ensures that your community can thrive, both now and in the future.